Faris Moumbagna

-Faris Pemi Moumbagna (born 1 July 2000) is a Cameroonian professional footballer who plays as a forward for Serie A club Cremonese, on loan from Marseille, and the Cameroon national team.
+Faris Pemi Moumbagna (born 1 July 2000) is a Cameroonian professional footballer who plays as a forward for Ligue 1 club Marseille and the Cameroon national team.

 Club career

 Bethlehem Steel

 Moumbagna spent time with the Florida-based Montverde Academy before signing with United Soccer League side Bethlehem Steel.
 He joined the club permanently on 16 July 2018.
 Moumbagna would establish himself as a goalscoring threat for Steel FC during the 2019 season, scoring 11 goals; breaking the team single-season record (10) previously held by Seku Conneh.

 After the 2019 season, it was announced that Moumbagna was out of contract and would become a free agent.
 He made 38 appearances and scored 14 goals for Steel FC.

 Kristiansund

 In May 2020, Moumbagna signed a three-year contract Kristiansund BK competing in Eliteserien, the highest division of Norwegian football.

 He made his competitive debut on 21 June, coming on as a late substitute for Sondre Sørli in a 7–2 league victory against Aalesunds FK.

 His first goal, coincidentally, also came against Aalesund.
 In a 2–1 away win in the league, Moumbagna headed home a cross from Liridon Kalludra to secure the equaliser, before Kalludra himself scored the winner.

-FMoumbagnaaris made a total of 24 appearances for Kristiansunds BK in the 2020 season; all in the league, as he scored four goals.
+Faris Moumbagna made a total of 24 appearances for Kristiansund BK in the 2020 season; all in the league, as he scored four goals.